linhr/15618/proposal/index.md

 ## RESOURCES

-* We refer to some existing work on parallel Lanczos algorithm [5, 6] as our starting point.
+* We refer to some existing work on the parallel Lanczos algorithm [5, 6] as our starting point.
 As these papers do not provide much details on the sparse matrix operations, we need to come up with our own solution to fit into the general framework.
 * We plan to use GPUs on GHC machines for our experiments.
 * We may use the [cuBLAS](https://developer.nvidia.com/cuBLAS) library for some basic linear algebra operations.